qtlHD/qtlHD/doc/input/mapping_inputs.md

 * Marker map file    - marker (sex) chromosome positions
 * Phenotype file     - individual x phenotypes

-Before describing the formats we describe the general file/section header layout.
+Before describing the formats we describe parser logic, and the general file/section header layout.

+# Parser logic

+Any line that starts with a Hash # symbol is considered a comment.
+Meta-data for the parser starts with # --- Command - so hash and three dashes.

+A comment may start also later in a line.
+This is signified by multiple spaces, a hash and a space.
+Not tabs after are allowed.
+Not all sections will allow these types of comments.

-# Headers
+# Header layout

 A header should be easily recognizable, and give a version.
 Every file or file section should start with a commented line (using spaces)